 All graphs considered in this paper will be connected, finite, and simple, that is, without loops and multiple edges.
 If $v$ is a vertex of a graph $G$, then its degree will be denoted by $d_G(v)$ or $d(v)$ for short if $G$ will be clear from the context.
 The {\em minimum} and the {\em maximum} degree of $G$ are denoted with $\delta(G)$ and $\Delta(G)$, respectively.
-A {\em directed graph} is a graph, where edges have a direction associated with them.
+A {\em directed graph} is a graph where edges have a direction associated with them.
 In formal terms a directed graph is a pair $G = (V,A)$, where $V$ is a set of vertices and $A$ is a set of ordered pairs of vertices, called {\em arcs}.
-A maximal connected subgraph of $G$ is called a {\em component} of $G$, while a vertex, which separates two other vertices of the same component is a {\em cutvertex}, and an edge separating its ends is a {\em bridge}.
+A maximal connected subgraph of $G$ is called a {\em component} of $G$, while a vertex which separates two other vertices of the same component is a {\em cutvertex}, and an edge separating its ends is a {\em bridge}.
 A maximal connected subgraph without a cutvertex is called a {\em block}.
 Thus, every block of a graph $G$ is either a maximal $2$-connected subgraph, or a bridge (with its ends), or an isolated vertex.
+A {\em subtree} $T$ of a graph $G$ is a subgraph of $G$ that is also a tree (any pair of vertices $u, v \in V(T) \subseteq V(G)$ are connected by exactly one path in $T$).
 For other general terms and concepts from graph theory not recalled here we refer to~\cite{we-1996}.